codingneo/codingneo.github.io/_posts/2024-08-24-text2sql-for-analytics-with-llm.md

 ### Response:
 Expected SQL query ouptut based on the input and context.
 ```
-There are multiple components inside
+There are multiple components insides the above prompt template.

 ---